bitforge/yago_ar_button/README.md

 # Yago AR Button

-A simple WebComponent to launch AR experiences on supported platforms directly or show a QR code to switch to supported devices.
+A simple WebComponent to launch AR experiences on iOS and Android directly or show a QR code on desktop to switch to supported devices.

 More details and examples on https://yago.cloud/